• Skip to primary navigation

 • 1 cup beef broth

-• 1 16-ounce jar of sliced sliced Pepperoncini peppers (banana peppers) (I used medium heat), reserve half the peppers
+• 1 16-ounce jar of sliced sliced Pepperoncini peppers (banana peppers) Reserve 1/2 cup of the juice

 Instructions

-• Place the chuck roast into the bottom of the slow cooker insert.
-Sprinkle the beef with the Italian seasoning, garlic powder, onion powder, salt, and pepper.
+• Season the beef.
+Place the chuck roast into the slow cooker.
+Sprinkle evenly with Italian seasoning, garlic powder, onion powder, salt, and pepper.

-• Using a slotted spoon, remove the chuck roast from the slow cooker and place it into a large bowl.
-Using two forks, shred the beef.
+• Shred the beef.
+Remove the beef from the slow cooker and place it into a large bowl.
+Use two forks to shred the meat.

 Notes